dkubek/mcf-simplex-analyzer/thesis/draft/thesis.md

 *[ Why is LP interesting/usefull/important? ]*

 Linear programming is one of the most studied classes of optimization problems.
-The reason is that a great number of real world problems can be formulated as a linear programming problem.
+The reason being that a great number of real world problems can be formulated as a linear programming problem.
 Linear programming has been heavily used in in microeconomics and company management, such as planning, production, transportation, decision making and other issues, either to maximize the income or minimize the costs of a production scheme.